-Justin and Karinda Gill moved to Darwin in 1996 from sunny Victoria, with an old car, a very old caravan, dog, child and $1,000 in the bank; they were off to begin a new life and what an amazing ride it has been.
+Justin and Karinda Gill moved to Darwin in 1996 from sunny Victoria, with an old car, a very old caravan, a dog, a small child and $1,000 in the bank; they were off to begin a new life and what an amazing journey it has been.

 Justin worked as a Qualified Carpenter in Victoria with a builder that insisted in doing almost every facet of home construction themselves; this gave him skill sets in most trade areas which proved to be a valuable asset.
 Once in Darwin Justin worked as a tradesman with local businesses until 1999 when it was decided it was time to run their own show.

 With Justin’s skill set, he and Karinda moved gracefully into the renovation market, Jagbuild Homes was born and fast became a reputable business.
 Karinda had worked in administration most of her life and felt that if they were to grow and succeed, she needed to expand her business knowledge.
 She went on to study accounting at what is now the Charles Darwin University; so together with these qualifications Justin and Karinda make an amazing project management team.

 In 2002 the opportunity arose for them to enter the project home market by purchasing a franchise and over the next 4 years went on to construct 78 homes.
 Cavalier Homes Darwin Pty Ltd was now one of the largest and most respected home builders in the top End, winning local and national awards.
 However, the franchise model was beginning to limit their dreams of building modern homes which represent our unique lifestyle in the top end.

 So in 2007, they moved away from the franchise model and Abode New Homes was born.
 Now their dream of operating the most perfect residential home building company was again under development.